top of page

 • The CRS rating is dynamic, changing after every game - not unlike a golf index or handicap!

-• The pilot reinforced that a CRS begins to stabilize after 15 games/matches.
+• The pilot and our experience since September 2023 reinforce CRS begins to stabilize after 15 games/matches and is statistically accurate after 30.

 • Club Rating drives participation in most club events, and it is working just fine